christianalfoni/impact/docs/advanced/queries-and-mutations.md

 But data fetching is not only about getting and displaying data, it is also about mutations.
 We can use a promise signal to track the state of mutations.

-We'll create a store for each Post so that we can manage changing its title, also dealing with optimistic updates and revert.
+We'll create a store for each Post so that we can manage changing its title, also dealing with optimistic updates and reverting.

 ```ts
 import { useStore, signal, createStoreProvider } from 'impact-app'